nus-cs2103-AY2021S2/tp/docs/UserGuide.md

     * `add-date` : Record special dates for a friend (e.g. Anniversary)
 <br/><br/>

-5. FriendDex comes with a built-in autocomplete feature, so there's no need to memorise any of the commands.
-If you need help with the commands, a thorough documentation for each command is provided in this user guide, complete with usage instructions and examples.
+5. FriendDex comes with a built-in autocomplete feature, so there's no need to memorize any of the commands.
+If you need help with the commands, thorough documentation for each command is provided in this user guide, complete with usage instructions and examples.

 --------------------------------------------------------------------------------------------------------------------